-Our second innovation is the experimental investigation of the relative importance of different motives for behavior of players in extensive-form games.
-In this respect the papers closest to ours are Cox (2004) and Cox et al. (2007, 2008b, 2014).
-While Cox (2004) employs a triadic experimental design to disentangle the relative importance of conditional and unconditional other-regarding preferences for behavior of second movers in the investment game, the present paper's main aim is to disentangle the relative importance of different basic motives for the conditional part of players' other-regarding preferences.
+of players' other-regarding preferences.
 Similar to Cox et al. (2007, 2008b) we suppose that the second mover in a two-player two-stage game cares about how the opportunity set chosen by the first mover compares to alternative opportunity sets the first mover could have chosen instead.
 However, while these papers compare opportunity sets in terms of generosity by the first mover towards the second mover and focus on reciprocity as possible motivation for the second mover, we look not only at the possible gains for both players but also at possible losses and look at a broader array of possible motivations.
-In this latter respect our paper is similar to Cox et al. (2014).
-However, in contrast to that work we look not only on trust game constellations and we also collect many observations per individual.3 The latter feature of our experimental design allows us to estimate utility functions at the individual level in a withinsubjects design while Cox et al. (2014) derive their results from comparisons of aggregate data across treatments in a between-subjects design.
+In this latter respect our paper is similar to Cox et al. (2016).
+However, in contrast to that work we look not only on trust game constellations and we also collect many observations per individual.3 The latter feature of our experimental design allows us to estimate utility functions at the individual level in a within-subjects design while Cox et al. (2016) derive their results from comparisons of aggregate data across treatments in a between-subjects design.

-Our third innovation is the introduction of a silent social norm - the equal-split norm - into the revealed intentions approach.
-In this respect our paper is related to previous work on the importance of the equality norm for economic behavior - see Fehr & Schmidt (1999), Bolton & Ockenfels (2000) and Andreoni & Bernheim (2009), for instance.
-While Fehr & Schmidt (1999) and Bolton & Ockenfels (2000) stress the importance of the equal-split norm for unconditional other-regarding preferences, we show that this norm is also crucial for our understanding of conditional other-regarding preferences.
+Our third innovation is the introduction of a silent social norm-the equal-split norm-into the revealed intentions approach.
+In this respect our paper is related to previous work on the importance of the equality norm for economic behavior-see Fehr and Schmidt (1999), Bolton and Ockenfels (2000) and Andreoni and Bernheim (2009), for instance.
+While Fehr and Schmidt (1999) and Bolton and Ockenfels (2000) stress the importance of the equal-split norm for unconditional otherregarding preferences, we show that this norm is also crucial for our understanding of conditional other-regarding preferences.
 Conditional other-regarding preferences might also be relevant for behavior in the experiments reported by Andreoni and Bernheim (2009).
 However, while Andreoni and Bernheim are interested in the impact of "audience effects" on behavior, we are interested in situations where audience effects are unlikely to play a role.

-The remainder of the paper is organized as follows: Section 2 presents our experimental design.
-It is followed by our conceptual framework in Section 3, which consists of a classification of choice characteristics, our model of social preferences, and predictions derived from the model.
-In Section 4, we report our data and estimate the parameters of our model.
+The remainder of the paper is organized as follows: Sect.
+2 presents our experimental design.
+It is followed by our conceptual framework in Sect.
+3, which consists of a classification of choice characteristics, our model of social preferences, and predictions derived from the model.
+In Sect.
+4, we report our data and estimate the parameters of our model.
 Section 5 discusses our findings and concludes.

-2 Experimental Design
+2 Experimental design

 Our workhorse is a two-stage game with two players.
-In the first stage, the first mover (FM, he) makes a binary decision - he chooses between a fixed allocation (consisting of a payoff for himself and a payoff for the second mover) and an opportunity set containing several possible allocations.
-In the second stage, the second mover (SM, she) chooses a fixed allocation from the opportunity set whenever the FM has chosen this option - otherwise she has no move.4
+In the first stage, the first mover (FM, he) makes a binary decision-he chooses between a fixed allocation (consisting of a payoff for himself and a payoff for the second mover) and an opportunity set containing several possible allocations.
+In the second stage, the second mover (SM, she) chooses a fixed allocation from the opportunity set whenever the FM has chosen this option-otherwise she has no move.4

-$^{^{3}}$ As will become clear later, the treatments in Cox et al. (2014) are all located in area 11 of Figure 2 while we expose subjects to decision situations in each of the cells in the figure.
+$^{^{3}}$ As will become clear later, the treatments in Cox et al. (2016) are all located in area 11 of Fig. 2 while we expose subjects to decision situations in each of the cells in the figure.